The Science of the Breast Lift

 History of the Breast Lift

-The accounts of the Byzantine Greek physician, Paulus of Aegina, show that the mastopexy, also known as the breast lift, has been done as early as around 625-690 AD.
-While early records show that for hundreds of years they were done in the vein of breast reduction, it wasn’t until the 19th century that the modern foundations for mastopexy techniques were established in an effort to specifically repair breast sagging.
+The accounts of the Byzantine Greek physician, Paulus of Aegina, show that the mastopexy, also known as the breast lift, had been performed as early as around 625-690 AD.
+While early records show that for hundreds of years they were completed in the scope of reducing breast size, it wasn’t until the 19th century that the modern foundations for mastopexy techniques were established to specifically repair breast sagging.
 In the following centuries, techniques were developed to remove excess skin, breast tissue, and move the areola to a more youthful position.

 As time went by, the breast lift underwent further refinement; a traditional breast lift still involved a procedure that created an incision shaped like an anchor or an upside down “T,” and to this day many plastic surgeons use this technique.
-However, it has a high failure rate because it really only addresses the skin envelope while somewhat ignoring the deeper breast tissue, causing the breast tissue to droop as the patient continues to age.
-Many patients also note the prominent scars left after this type of breast lift.
+However, this approach only addresses the skin envelope while somewhat ignoring the deeper breast tissue, causing the breast tissue to droop as the patient ages.

 A lift should do more than merely tighten skin; a long-lasting, exquisite breast lift should have a strong foundation built on tissue rearrangement— it should rebuild and reshape the breast completely.
 To that end, Aesthetx combines advanced technology and sophisticated techniques to create a beautiful breast lift that can stand the test of time.